scgursel/llama-chatbot/README.md

 ## API Endpoints

-* /chat: Endpoint for sending and receiving chatbot messages.
+* `POST /chat`: Endpoint for sending and receiving chatbot messages.
+* `GET /conversations` Retrieves a list of all conversations.
-* /history/{conversationId}: Retrieve chat history for a conversation.
+* `GET /history/{conversationId}`:  Retrieve chat history for a conversation.
+* `DELETE /history/{conversationId}`: Deletes a conversation and its associated history by conversationId.

 ## Environment Variables

+### Database connection details
-* spring.datasource.username: Database connection URL.
+* spring.datasource.url=jdbc:postgresql://database:5432/llamadb  # Database connection URL.
-* spring.datasource.password: Database username.
+* spring.datasource.username=postgres                            # Database username.
-* spring.datasource.url: Database password.
+* spring.datasource.password=admin                               # Database password.

+### AI service configuration
-* spring.ai.ollama.chat.model: Llama model
+* spring.ai.ollama.chat.model=Llama model                        # The name of the Llama model to be used for chat.
+* spring.ai.ollama.base-url=http://host.docker.internal:11434    # Base URL for the Ollama AI service (required only when running in Docker).
+You can skip this if running locally.